ytSIN25/Python-Expense-Tracker/readMe.md

 ---

+## Summary

+You can also look for summary in this program.
+There are four types of summary available, which is:
+- Daily / Weekly
+- Monthly
+- Yearly
+- Category

+---

 ## Export

 One of the key features of this program is the **export function**, which allows you to export your data as: